We use the present continuous when we speak about something that is happening now, at the moment of speaking.

 Anabel usually drives very slowly.
 But now she is driving fast because she is late for her job interview.

-There are action verbs and stative verbs.
+here are some verbs that do not express a dynamic physical action.
+We use them to talk about feelings, thoughts, preferences.
+We call such verbs stative, or state because they show a state, not an action.
 We do not use continuous tenses with the stative verbs, even if the action is happening right now.

 I'm hungry.
 I want to eat something.